BVI Yacht Charter Guide - After Irma

 Jost Van Dyke is a relaxed island known worldwide for its casual lifestyle, protected anchorages, fine beaches, lobster feasts and beachfront restaurants and bars.
 It is home to Foxy's, a beach bar and restaurant renowned for its beach parties (especially on New Year's Eve) and to the Soggy Dollar Bar, rated as one of the top beach bars in the world.

 Anegada is the second largest of the British Virgin Islands, but differs in that it is made from coral rather than volcanic rock with a highest point of just 26 feet above sea level.
-It is an island that is worth visiting for its beaches, peace (there are almost no inhabitants) and its barbecues on the beach.
+It is an island that is worth visiting for its beaches, a tranquil atmosphere and its barbecues on the beach.

 How To Get There